julioisaias/postgres-rust-sqlx/README.md

 # postgres-rust-sqlx
-A minimal backend connecting postgres and rust using the runtime-async-std-native-tls library and some CRUD functionality
+A minimal backend connecting postgres written in #Rust using the runtime-async-std-native-tls library and some CRUD functionality